Jsilver/CMSC436-636Project/README.md

 Sample students identifies two buttons to change the data that is displayed.
 "Reset" refreshes the data so that the data of the first 15 students found are displayed.
 "Next 15" finds the next 15 students in the data to be displayed.
 If a filter is being used, the next 15 students that fit the criteria will be displayed.

+TO RUN:

+Applications used: XAMPP

+Using the XAMPP Control Panel, Start up Apache and MySQL modules by clicking Start in the two rows labeled Apache and MySQL.
+In C: drive, navigate to xampp/htdocs and paste all files of code in a folder called Processing.

+Using an internet browser, put into the address bar: localhost/processing/Capacity.html

+The visualization should display from that point.